 AODD pumps used in Food and Beverage applications are constructed by either clamping or bolting the mating parts together.
-If your pumps are part of a batch process like salsa or barbeque sauce requiring regular and frequent equipment tear-downs for cleaning and sanitation, then clamped construction pumps are ideal as it typically takes less time to take apart, clean, and re-build.
+If your food and beverage processing pumps are part of a batch process like salsa or barbeque sauce requiring regular and frequent equipment tear-downs for cleaning and sanitation, then clamped construction pumps are ideal as it typically takes less time to take apart, clean, and re-build.
 If your process takes much longer and equipment is not torn frequently such as a winery fermentation and pump-over process, then bolted pumps may be more ideal as bolted construction pumps are generally more robust and leak-tight over a long period of time.

 Most AODD pumps have discharge ports on top of the pump so any fluids containing settling solids struggle to pass through and can remain stuck inside.
 Bottom discharge porting can help eliminate damage and frequent maintenance caused by solids settling in your pump as gravity assists with helping the fluid pass through.
 Other porting options or check valve types may provide you with improved suction lift.
 When choosing an AODD pump manufacturer, choose one that has experienced application engineers on staff to help you determine the best pump size and porting configuration for your application.
 Not only will this increase your pump’s performance life and efficiency, but it’ll also save you time and money.

 Now that you know which features pumps must have for food and beverage applications, find the right pump for your project.
 Whether your application includes food filling and packaging, product batching and transfer, recirculation and fermentation pump-overs, SANDPIPER’s food-grade AODD pumps are here to help.

-We’re capable of providing pumping solutions for the food and beverage market with high-quality, cost-effective products backed by best-in-class warranties and certifications, including 3-A, FDA and the EC 1935/2004 Food Contact Materials Standard.
+We’re capable of providing pumping solutions for the food and beverage industry with high-quality, cost-effective products backed by best-in-class warranties and certifications, including 3-A, FDA and the EC 1935/2004 Food Contact Materials Standard.